From Player of the Season to Nketiah’s back-up: What’s gone wrong for Lacazette at Arsenal? | Goal.com

 It was clear acknowledgment of an excellent season for Lacazette, especially when you consider his strike partner Pierre-Emerick Aubameyang finished the campaign with 31 goals in all competitions and won the Premier League Golden Boot.

-There might have been some outside Arsenal who were surprised that Aubameyang had been overlooked, bit there were few complaints from those in and around the club.
+There might have been some outside Arsenal who were surprised that Aubameyang had been overlooked, but there were few complaints from those in and around the club.

 Lacazette scored 19 goals himself and, perhaps more importantly, provided 11 assists for team-mates.
 He was the focal point of Arsenal’s attack; the man who made things tick, who brought others into play.